 - When you are planning your homeschool year.
 I like to revisit my why and my goals regularly when I plan my year.
 I feel like it is a good time to refocus and recall why I am doing this.

-How to Find Your Homeschool Why
+How to Create Your Homeschool Mission Statement

 - What is really important to us?